Estimated reading time: 20 minutes

 Castlebrite

 A medium to large apricot, brightly coloured, quite sweet.
 Castlebrite is a good, reliable apricot, not very strong in flavour but nice for eating and jam.
-They begin sweetening up on the tree as they start looking ripe, and hang well and continue to ripen without being too prone to falling off.
+They begin sweetening up on the tree as they start looking ripe, hang well, and continue to ripen without being too prone to falling off.
 Unfortunately, the trees are very vulnerable to blossom blight, and the fruit can be prone to brown rot.

 Katie with a young Castlebrite apricot tree brimming with fruit